,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Fresh Spiced Apple Cider Recipe (Crock Pot or Instant Pot)
+Wellness Mama » Blog » Recipes » My Twist on Homemade Spiced Apple Cider

-I grew up drinking apple cider and homemade wassail (a spiced cider/tea with citrus) around the holidays, so when I had kids of my own I wanted to come up with my own apple cider recipe to keep the tradition going.
-Plus, given the cost of a gallon of organic apple cider, I thought I could save some money making it at home for my brood.
+I grew up drinking apple cider and homemade wassail (a spiced cider/tea with citrus) around the holidays.
+So when I had kids I wanted to come up with my own apple cider recipe to keep the tradition going.
+That and a gallon of organic apple cider quickly gets expensive for a large family.

 Most recipes online called for huge amounts of apples (even too much for us) and required canning and special equipment.
-I wanted to find a way to make a batch without canning since we would probably want to drink it that same day.
+I wanted to find a way to make a batch without canning since we drink it that same day.

 5-Minute Apple Cider Recipe (from Scratch)